Problems with "Eating Animals"

 But even beyond the specific tonal failures of some of PETA’s campaigns, animal rights’ activists have often faced criticism for their priorities – in a world with so much suffering, with millions of people hungry and homeless, it can be grating to see people singularly focused on non-humans. […] And yet many of these animal activists have very little to say about the workers in meat processing and packing plants […] This unfortunately includes groups like PETA, who commit a kind of specieism [sic] of their own: not caring about humans.

 Now, I am no fan of PETA.
-It is a lame & crass & probably ineffectual organisation; I think their work pales in comparison to, say, the Humane League or the Good Food Institute.
-But it was easy for me to find a blog post by PETA advocating for slaughterhouse workers’ rights during the COVID-19 epidemic, another arguing that slaughterhouse workers deserve our sympathy & yet another one deploring the working conditions in several large chicken factories.
+It is a lame and crass and probably ineffectual organisation; I think their work pales in comparison to, say, the Humane League or the Good Food Institute.
+But it was easy for me to find a blog post by PETA advocating for slaughterhouse workers’ rights during the COVID-19 epidemic, another arguing that slaughterhouse workers deserve our sympathy and yet another one deploring the working conditions in several large chicken factories.
 I found these with a simple internet search for “peta slaughterhouse workers”, which by the way did not turn up anything negative about said workers.
 I am curious which evidence Isser relies on here, but since she does not cite any I will tentatively suppose that she just didn’t do any research here.
 Either way, it seems unfair to criticise an organisation for not doing something that isn’t part of its mission.
-In fact, we are probably better served by organisations that specialise in animal suffering, others that specialise in global health, & others in political advocacy & so on.
+In fact, we are probably better served by organisations that specialise in animal suffering, others that specialise in global health, and others in political advocacy and so on.
 It is counterproductive to make everyone responsible for everything.

 What’s more, she writes, veganism is a kind of consumer ethics, like not buying sweatshop-produced fast fashion: